CoderDojoTC/micropython/docs/circuit-python/01-intro.md

 1. CircuitPython is a fork of MicroPython done by Adafruit
 2. According to [Google Trends](https://trends.google.com/trends/explore?date=today%205-y&q=micropython,circuitpython), MicroPython is more popular than CircuitPython when we look at worldwide web search comparison
 3. Done for "simplicity" but does not support multiple cores
-4. CircuitPython have lots of drivers
+4. CircuitPython has lots of drivers
 5. The code is generally incompatible with MicroPython although you can often manually convert one program into another
 6. It might be useful for testing devices where the MicroPython drivers do not work

 ## Setting up a CircuitPython Virtual Environment
-Because MicroPython and CircuitPython are incompatable, it is important that you don't intermix your python libraries.
+Because MicroPython and CircuitPython are incompatible, it is important that you don't intermix your python libraries.

 Here is how we setup a virtual environment for CircuitPython using [Conda](https://docs.conda.io/en/latest/).